 The College reserves the right to cancel any reservation if it is deemed to be in the best interest of the College.
-Conflicts or conditions not encompassed by this procedure will be referred to by the Business Office Division Administrator the educational, intellectual, or cultural growth and development of the institution and/or its members of the academic community.
+Conflicts or conditions not encompassed by this procedure will be referred to by the Business Office Division Administrator.